drduh/YubiKey-Guide/README.md

 By default, YubiKey will perform cryptographic operations without requiring any action from the user after the key is unlocked once with the PIN.

-To require a touch for each key operation, use [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and the Admin PIN to set policy:
+To require a touch for each key operation, use [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and the Admin PIN to set key policy.

 Encryption: